Very quick summary of How I Compose Music for a Song

-NOTE WELL: Remember you are the source of your own musical ideas.
-That means you have the ability to tune in to your own musical and lyrical creations, whether created in the past, or right NOW!
+YOU are the source of your own musical ideas.
+That means you have the ability to tune into your own musical and lyrical creations, whether created in your past, or right NOW!

-You will know when you have tuned in to one of your own musical or lyrical ideas.
-You will feel it emotionally, or feel the message you intended, or something that is familiar to you.
+YOU will know when you have tuned in to one of your own musical or lyrical ideas.
+YOU will feel it emotionally, or feel the message you intended or something familiar about it.

-When composing a song you will be tuning into yourself and your own very personal creative world, and doing that multiple times during the complete process until you feel you have created exactly what you envisioned for your song.
+When composing a song YOU will be tuning into yourself and your own very personal creative world, and doing that multiple times during the complete composing process, until YOU feel you have created exactly what you envisioned for your song.

 An analogy to help you understand the above

 Tuning into your own musical and lyrical ideas is sorta similar.
-Instead of tuning into a radio station’s energy waves you are tuning into those musical or lyrical ideas you made within your own world using your own energy waves, which you then naturally want to play or sing so you and others can hear how it all sounds.
+Instead of tuning into a radio station’s energy waves you are tuning into your own energy waves that YOU use to create those musical or lyrical ideas within your own virtual world.

-It all becomes easier the more you do it.
+It all becomes easier the more you do it, as you know yourself better than anyone.

 Below I summarize how I connect with myself to write the music for a song.
 You’ll notice when you follow the directions below, they invite you to constantly inspire yourself as a listener of your own music.
 The rest seems to follow naturally.

-The BIG IDEA behind re-listening objectively to each recorded instrument and voice after you record it, is to make sure it re-inspires and emotionally captivates you as a listener to add in some more of your own create.
+The BIG IDEA behind re-listening objectively to each recorded instrument and voice after you record it, is to make sure it re-inspires and emotionally captivates you as a listener to add in some more of your own create until you know it is jsut the way you like.

 You also tend to develop your own • intuitive sense for how it will inspire and emotionally captivate your listeners to add in their own create to it as well.

-That means when your listeners hear your CD or live performance, they immediately become • telepathically inspired and emotionally captivated to instinctively add in some of their own create, because the song invites them to.
+That means when your listeners hear your CD or live performance, they immediately become • telepathically inspired and emotionally captivated to instinctively add in some of their own create, because the song INVITES them to.
+That inspirational magic may occur again upon re-listening.

-The above creative process is one you should always try to maintain throughout the making of your song.
+The above creative process is one I always do while composing a song.

 Entertaining people with your song is similar.